Tech Art Crash Course (Part II): Creating an FBX Exporter from Blender to Unreal Engine 5

 4. Select a mesh to export, or an armature (for animation), or both

-For the last option, I went with the mesh and armature object types after looking into a video which covered ideal FBX export settings for Unreal Engine 5.
-The next section goes over these selections in further detail.
+For the fourth option, I wanted to support the mesh and armature object types after looking into a video which covered ideal FBX export settings for Unreal Engine 5.
+The next section goes over these object types in further detail.

 Research

-Having never written a Blender Add-on before, I did a YouTube search on the topic.
-I found these videos to be hugely useful for initial setup:
+I had not written a Blender Add-on before, and so did a YouTube search on the topic.
+I found the following videos to be hugely useful for initial setup:

-I also searched for existing exporters from Blender to Unreal, as I was fairly sure that the unit system mismatch issue had already been addressed by many - however, I still wanted to meet the requirements that I set for my own project.
+I also searched for existing exporters from Blender to Unreal, as the unit system mismatch issue had likely been addressed before.
 I was able to find a Blender Add-on named Send to Unreal (maintained by Epic Games), as well as a video describing the difference between it and the built-in exporter:

 Add-on Installation

-I made sure that I could install and uninstall a Blender Add-on after following along with the first video (credits to Victor Stepanov).
-I downloaded the example simple_custom_panel.py file, navigated to Blender’s Edit > Preferences menu, clicked on the Add-ons section and Community tab, and clicked on the “Install” button to open a file browser and find the Python file.
+I made sure that I could install and uninstall a Blender Add-on after looking over the first video (credits to Victor Stepanov).
+With the simple_custom_panel.py file, I navigated to Blender’s Edit > Preferences menu, clicked on the Add-ons section and Community tab, and clicked on the “Install” button to open a file browser and find the Python file.

 Then, I installed and activated the example Add-on: